dotmesh-io/docs/hugo/content/references/api.md

 }
 ```

-### Attachment.
+### Attachment

 The attachment API methods relate to the attaching of volumes to
 containers.
 Actually attaching a volume to a container can only be
-done through the specialised Docker and Kubernetes integrations,
+done through the specific platform integrations, e.g. Docker and Kubernetes,
 rather than this API; these API functions are *related* to attachment
-rather than actually *doing* attachment.
+rather than actually *performing* attachment.

 #### DotmeshRPC.Procure.

-This API method creates a Dot if required, makes sure the node
+This API method creates a Dot if required, ensures the node
 handling the API call is the master by migrating the Dot if necessary,
 and returns the host path where the given Subdot of the Dot's current
 branch (or a specific branch, if requested) is mounted.